readthedocs/blog/build-customization.rst

 --------------------------------

 We want to continue improving this *beta* feature.
-We think it has lot of potential and we want to build it in a way that's useful for our users.
+It has lot of potential and we want to develop it in a way that's useful for our users.
 Please, give it a try and `let us know <mailto:support@readthedocs.com>`_ how are you using it and if it's missing something for your use case.